BTDigg: Features

 BTDigg was created as a DHT search engine for free content for the BitTorrent network.
 The web part of the BTDigg search system provides magnet links and partial torrent information (name, list of files, size) from the database.
 The returned results are based on a user's text query.
 BTDigg's DHT search engine links two subjects that are partial information from a torrent and a magnet link, similar to the process of linking the content of a web page with a page URL.
 BTDigg also provides API for third-party applications.
+The site is also available via the I2P network and Tor.

-BTDigg Web interface supports the English, Russian, Chinese, and Portuguese languages.
+BTDigg Web interface supports the Russian, Chinese, and Portuguese languages.
 Users can customize search results by choosing proper sort order in the web interface.
 Additional features are search API, API popularity, plugins for μTorrent and qBittorrent clients, Web browser OpenSearch plugin (for Internet Explorer, Google Chrome).
 API popularity gives a picture of changing popularity for a torrent in the BitTorrent DHT network.

 History of BTDigg

-BTDigg was founded by Nina Evseenko in January 2011.
-The site is also available via the I2P network and Tor.
+BTDigg was founded in January 2011.
 In March–April 2011, several new features were introduced, among them web plugin to search with one click, qBittorrent plugin, showing torrent info-hash as QR code picture, torrent fakes and duplicates detection, and charts of the popular torrents in soft real-time.
 In 2012, the website started to support SSL connections.